 Meeting with an academic advisor during drop-in hours is an option for students needing no more than 10 minutes with an advisor.
 These meetings do not require an appointment but are subject to availability.
-There are always several drop-in hours available the first week of each autumn and spring semester.
-The schedule of College of Public Health undergraduate drop-in hours can be obtained by contacting the OAPSS office.
+There are drop-in hours available the first week of each autumn and spring semester.
+The schedule of College of Public Health undergraduate drop-in hours will be posted in the student newsletter.

-Ohio State students who are not a BSPH major or Pre-Major but want to declare the pre-major or have questions about the BSPH program must first view the following video and successfully complete a quiz after viewing the video.
-Instructions will be provided on how to schedule an appointment with one of the College of Public Health academic advisors.
+Ohio State students who are not a BSPH major or Pre-Major but want to declare the pre-major or have questions about the BSPH program must schedule an appointment with one of the College of Public Health academic advisors.